 STEVE WILLIAMS is a biologist with a degree in Marine Biology and Applied Zoology from the University of Wales.
 His lifelong love of wildlife was further inspired by eight years at sea, after which he trained as a teacher, and now teaches science in a rural comprehensive school in Wales.
 He is a beekeeper and lives near Hay-on-Wye with his wife and two daughters.

 Amy Husband studied Graphic Art at Liverpool School of Art.
-Her first picture book, Dear Miss, was winner of the Cambridgeshire Children’s Picture Book Award in 2010, and she also wrote and illustrated Dear Santa, in the same series.
+Her first picture book, Dear Miss, was winner of the Cambridgeshire Children's Picture Book Award in 2010, and she also wrote and illustrated Dear Santa, in the same series.
 Amy lives in York with her partner, working in a studio with views of York Minster.
+The Story of Life is her first book for Frances Lincoln.